-- Complex Shaping: Extrusion requires a round stock and a specific set of criteria for the die.
+- Complex Shaping: The disadvantages of metal extrusion is that they require a round stock and a specific set of criteria for the die.
 Creating central holes or other closed cavities in the center of stock requires complex tooling, and other complex shapes are impossible to extrude.
 In contrast, forging can easily produce those shapes with minimal complex engineering.
 Closed-die forging especially can produce nearly any shape, which may be difficult to produce through extrusion.
 In addition, forging works in 3-dimensions, whereas extrusion only works in 2-dimensions, meaning that angles that are impossible in extrusion are easy to produce through forging.

 - Versatility: Due to the differences in shaping capabilities, extrusion is just not useful for many common forms and shapes.
 Extrusion is useful for long or tubular shapes that require a consistent 2-dimensional cross-shape that can be cut into many parts but is unsuitable for anything requiring a 3-dimensional shape or angles.
 Converting extruded aluminum to these kinds of shapes requires complex post-extrusion processes, which all but nullifies the speed gains from the extrusion process.

 Extrusion is a necessary process for metal forming and serves its purpose for specific jobs.
 However, many of the most common applications within the aerospace industry require strong and complex parts that just cannot be achieved through the extrusion process.